yunxiao-li-psych/R-workshop-at-UoW/Readme.md

 2. If you're using a departmental computer:
 Open the Software Center application on your computer and download RStudio directly from there.

-## Bayesian Inference
+## Bayesian Estimation and Inference

-This section is designed as a beginner-friendly introduction to Bayesian inference.
+This section is designed as a beginner-friendly introduction to Bayesian estimation and inference.
 We’ll cover the basics and aim to make everything as clear as possible.
 The topics include:
 - The Bayes Rule
 - The Bayesian estimation
 - Hypothesis tests via Bayesian estimation